CharlieMc0/universal-token-launcher/backend/README.md

     *   If explorer APIs change their format or endpoints, update the corresponding methods in this service.

 7.  **ZRC-20 Address Lookup (`app/utils/web3_helper.py`)**:
-    *   The `get_zrc20_address` function currently uses a hardcoded dictionary for *testnet* ZRC-20 gas token addresses on ZetaChain.
+    *   The `get_zrc20_address` function now pulls ZRC-20 gas token addresses from the `zrc20_gas_token_address` field in `app/rpc_config.json` for each chain.
-    *   This **needs updating** or replacement with a dynamic lookup for mainnet or additional testnets.
+    *   This provides a single source of truth for ZRC-20 addresses and eliminates hardcoded values.
+    *   New chains should have their ZRC-20 gas token addresses added to `rpc_config.json` to ensure proper functionality.

 8.  **Model Export Pattern**: When adding new SQLAlchemy/Pydantic model classes, ensure they are exported in `app/models/__init__.py`.